wenmm/EssSubgraph/README.md

 ```

 ### Benchmark Models
-To reproduce performance comparisons with other models, scripts under `\baseline` can be used.
+To reproduce performance comparisons with other models, scripts under `/baseline` can be used.

 ## License
 GNU General Public License v3.0 (see `LICENSE`).